around-star/DyNeRF_nODE/README.md

 ## Generalizing across different initial conditions

-We train our model on few trajectories with different initial conditions.
-Our model manages to generalize the scene across unseen and novel initial conditions.
+We train our model on a few trajectories with different initial conditions.
+Our model successfully generalizes to unseen initial conditions and generates novel trajectories.

 ### Scene 1
 <!-- Generalization Pendulum -->